skye0402/sap-genai-basics-tutorial/README.md

 - `hdbcli` implements the Python DB API (PEP 249).
 - Autocommit is **on by default** in the SAP HANA Python driver.

+In the workshop, HANA users are provided as `WORKSHOP01` … `WORKSHOP20`.
+During the session you’ll be told which user (and password) to use; some teams may share a user.

 ### 0.5 Configuration via `.env`

 At the **repo root**, copy the example environment file once: